 Often called shamrock due to the clover-like shape of its leaves, oxalis is a small-sized flowering houseplant that grows to a height of around six inches.
 The delicate white or soft pink flowers bloom off and on during fall, winter and spring.
 The leaves fold up at night and open again in the morning.

 Oxalis grows from tiny bulbs that can be divided at any time.
 Water your plant when the potting soil is dry to the touch or if you observe the stems starting to droop.
 Look for exotic varieties for best indoor performance.

 CHRISTMAS CACTUS, THE HOLIDAY HOUSEPLANT

 This beautiful flowering houseplant loves holidays.
 There are Thanksgiving, Christmas and Easter varieties, some of which can be encouraged to re-bloom.
-The buds start forming a month before blooms and darken as they swell.
+Buds start forming a month before blooms and darken as they swell.
 And the flowers come in a wide variety of colors including, red, pink, orange, purple, orange and cream.

 ANTHURIUM (Flamingo Flower)

 The heart-shaped ‘flower’ of anthurium is actually a modified leaf that grows from the base of a fleshy spike of flowers.
 The most common houseplant variety is Painter’s Palette, which features long-lasting blooms (usually red) and glossy green, arrow-shaped leaves.